IMF may offer major loan to Iraq in 2016, official says

 Ahmed said Baghdad was not in immediate danger of running out of money because it could postpone investment projects and rely if necessary on more financing by the central bank.

-But he said the government needed to come up with a clear, comprehensive plan to repair its finances, and an IMF monitoring program could help.
+But he said the government needed to come up with a clear, comprehensive plan to repair its finances, and an IMF monitoring programme could help.

-"This program could help to give confidence to investors in the event that the authorities decided to approach the bond market again," Ahmed added.
+"This programme could help to give confidence to investors in the event that the authorities decided to approach the bond market again," Ahmed added.

 A big new IMF loan to Iraq would come with policy conditions, such as steps by Baghdad to reduce energy price subsidies and reform state-owned enterprises - steps which could be politically difficult.